jdibling/devcontainer/README.md

 # devcontainer
-Starter repo for setting up a project using devcontainers
+Simple starter repo for setting up a project using devcontainers.